Shetland Knitting with Alison Crowther-Smith

 - Entrances to all sites and museums

-- Special access and guided tour at the Shetland Textile Museum
+- Special access to the Shetland Textile Museum

 - Special tour of Jamieson & Smith Wool Brokers